spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/docs.md

 title: Panels
 ---

-### The canvas to your masterpiece!
+### What are Panels?

-The Canvas your design is built over that forms the base size of your pdf.
-Be sure to include bleed in this calculation.
+A panel is the canvas/artboard that your design is built over that forms the base size of your pdf.
+Be sure to include bleed in your panel.

 Defined in **Points** or **pixels** by a **width** and a **height**.